deemp/flakes/README/NixPrerequisites.md

    - Use them in your projects with `follows` - [example](https://github.com/br4ch1st0chr0n3/flakes/blob/2395f79740fdc5f14f91db10b1acd2892cdee28c/codium/flake.nix#L5)
    - Now, all your projects have the same dependencies since they come from the same source

-1. How to have a specific version of `nix` on my system?
+1. How to enable a specific version of `nix` on my system?
 Approximately so:

    ```console
    nix registry remove nix